 Federal Direct Graduate PLUS Program - Provides loans to Graduate students who are enrolled at least half-time, are a U.S. citizen, national, or permanent resident.
 Students may borrow up to their cost of attendance minus other financial assistance.

 Outside Scholarships - The Office of Student Financial Planning maintains a scholarship bulletin board in the Davis Administration

 For additional information, please consult the University Catalog, Mercer's website, or contact the Office of Student Financial Planning at (678) 547-6444.

-Office of Student Financial Planning, Atlanta Campus Staff:
+Office of Student Financial Planning, Atlanta Campus Staff for Nursing: